ceph/ceph-iscsi/README.md

 | **lun** | rbd image management (create/resize), combined with mapping to the OS and LIO instance |
 | **utils** | common code called by multiple modules |

-The rbd-target-gw daemon performs the following tasks;
+The rbd-target-api daemon performs the following tasks;
   1. At start up remove any osd blacklist entry that may apply to the running host
   2. Read the configuration object from Rados
   3. Process the configuration